Checkmk

 Custom instances

-In addition to the general settings for accessing your MS SQL Server, you can make your own settings for specific instances here.
+In addition to the general settings for accessing your MSSQL server, you can also define your own settings for specific instances here.

 Options